HariomVerma01/Math_Game/README.md

-A simple and engaging Android app built using Java and Android Studio that helps users practice basic addition skills.
-The app generates random addition questions with four multiple-choice options and tracks the user's score within a 30-second countdown timer.
-The interface is clean and responsive, offering options to restart the quiz and improve performance.
-This project was developed as part of my learning journey in Android development.
-Future updates aim to include more operations, localization, and performance tracking.
-Contributions are welcome!
+# Math Game 🎮

+A simple Android app made using Java and Android Studio.
+It shows random addition questions with multiple-choice answers, keeps score, runs on a 30-second timer, and lets you restart the game.
+I found this project online and then made some changes in the code and UI as part of my learning.
+Credit goes to the original creator for the base project.